authzed/spicedb/README.md

 Features that distinguish SpiceDB from other systems include:

 - Expressive [gRPC] and [HTTP] APIs for checking permissions, listing access, and powering devtools
-- A distributed, parallel graph-engine faithful to the architecture described in the [Google's Zanzibar paper]
+- A distributed, parallel graph-engine faithful to the architecture described in [Google's Zanzibar paper]
-- A flexible consistency model configurable on a per-request basis that includes resistance to the [New Enemy Problem]
+- A flexible consistency model configurable [per-request] that includes resistance to the [New Enemy Problem]
 - An expressive [schema language] with tools for [rapid prototyping], [integration testing], and [validating designs] in CI/CD pipelines
-- Pluggable storage system that supports [in-memory], [PostgreSQL], [CockroachDB], and [Cloud Spanner] (beta)
+- Pluggable storage system supporting [memdb], [MySQL], [PostgreSQL], [CockroachDB], and [Cloud Spanner]
 - Deep observability with [Prometheus metrics], structured logging, and [OpenTelemetry tracing]

 Have questions?
 Join our [Discord].